-The author in their work~\cite{a176a} has considered a singlet atom confined in a box to link the information with thermodynamics.
-The classical information can be modeled using this system, where the atom when happens to be in the `left-hand side' (LHS) is described as 0, and when in `right-hand side' it will be described as 1.
-Now we allow the system to expand isothermally considering that the atom exists in one of the sides.
-Due to this expansion, one encounters an increase in the entropy by an amount of $\Delta S= k_B\,ln 2$.
-The atom has an equally likely probability to jump in the either side of the box from its initial state.
-This comprises the error that can occur in the system.
-The protocol of the error correction is described below:
+The author in their work~\cite{vedral2000landauer} has considered a singlet atom confined in a box to link the information with thermodynamics.
+The classical information can be modeled using this system, where the atom when happens to be on the `left-hand side' (LHS) is described as 0, and when on the `right-hand side' it will be described as 1.
+Now we allow the system to expand isothermally considering that the atom exists on one of the sides.
+Due to this expansion, one encounters an increase in the entropy by an amount of $\Delta S= k_B\, \ln 2$.
+The atom has an equally likely probability to jump the either side of the box from its initial state.
+This comprises the errors that can occur in the system.
+The protocol for the error correction is described below:

-(1) We will consider that the atoms are in LHS and RHS of the respective boxes.
+(1) We will consider that the atoms are in the LHS and RHS of the respective boxes.